SimpleDataLabsInc/prophecy-docs/docs/metadata/lineage/lineage-extractor.md

 | `--send-email`  | flag | If specified, sends an email with the generated lineage report to the environment variable `RECEIVER_EMAIL`.
 You must set the following environment variables for this option if passed: <br /><br /> <ul><li>`SMTP_HOST`</li><li>`SMTP_PORT`</li><li>`SMTP_USERNAME`</li><li>`SMTP_PASSWORD`</li><li>`RECEIVER_EMAIL`</li></ul> | False    |
 | `--branch`      | str  | Branch to run the lineage extractor on. <br /> The default branch in Prophecy is generally 'main'.                                                                                                                                                                                                                               | True     |

-## Integrate with GitHub Actions
+## Integrate with GitHub Actions or GitLab Actions

-The lineage extractor can be integrated with your GitHub Actions.
-The steps for setting up the lineage extractor with GitHub Actions on your repository containing a Prophecy project are mentioned below.
+The lineage extractor can be integrated with your GitHub Actions or GitLab Actions.
+The steps for setting up the lineage extractor on your repository containing a Prophecy project are mentioned below.

 ### Prerequisite